What town do you live in or live close to?

 Another benefit of working with a North Carolina attorney is their network of local professionals.
 Whether it’s technical advisors, forensic experts or industry professionals, a local attorney can tap into these resources to help your case.
 This local network is especially helpful when gathering evidence, getting expert testimony or evaluating the financial impact of an IP infringement.

 An experienced North Carolina intellectual property attorney will also be familiar with technology law and can guide you through the legal issues that arise in the tech sector.
-With cities like Eden, Concord, and Pineville having rapidly growing industries, an experienced North Carolina intellectual property attorney will also know the local trends that can impact your case.
+With North Carolina’s rapidly growing industries across multiple sectors, an experienced North Carolina intellectual property attorney will also know the local trends that can impact your case.
 Whether your business is in tech, media or creative arts, having a lawyer who understands your industry can be a huge advantage.

 North Carolina Intellectual Property Law Attorney